step-security-bot/unmtlsproxy/README.md

 * If you use an encrypted private key, the underlying lib is not able to decrypt it.
 The original software had the same issue.
 Have to fix it.
 Will do a day, probably.
 * May return `local error: tls: no renegotiation`.

-* May return `net/http: HTTP/1.x transport connection broken: malformed HTTP status code "response"`
+### The answer my client receive is `net/http: HTTP/1.x transport connection broken: malformed HTTP status code "response"`

+The server may support only HTTP/0.9, or something like that.
+Try to use the TCP mode.

+Have to fix that...

+Details of the fix: The support of HTTP/0.9 is dropped in Golang, so, have to make our own proxy, a bit like "https://kmcd.dev/posts/http0.9-from-scratch/"